limi/limi.github.io/_posts/2013-10-08-checkboxes.md

   image: ks.png
 ---

-If I told you that a company is shipping a product to hundreds of millions of users right now, and included in the product are several prominent buttons that will break the product completely if you click them, and possibly lock you out from the Internet&#8202;&mdash;&#8202;can you guess which product it is?
+If I told you that a company is shipping a product to hundreds of millions of users right now, and included in the product are several prominent buttons that will break the product completely if you click them, and possibly lock you out from the Internet &mdash; can you guess which product it is?

 Sounds like that’s the kind of product that only a large enterprise software company like Oracle or IBM would ship, right?
 Maybe some of the antivirus extortionware software for Windows?
 Maybe VPN software?